Szalkowski/users-list/README.md

 # Users list
-Project based on create-react-app with mobx, routing and hooks.
+Project based on create-react-app with mobx, routing and hooks. <br>
-This project priorities were get list from public endpoint `https://jsonplaceholder.typicode.com/users` get names and nicknames from list and set up input to filter by name.
-No matter capital or small letter you type in it'll find that you looking for.
+This project priorities were get users list from public endpoint: `https://jsonplaceholder.typicode.com/users` figure out names and nicknames from list and set up input to filter by name.
+No matter capital or small letter you type in it, it going to find what you looking for.

 ## Playground
 If you want to see how it's look and work just click [this link](https://szalkowski.github.io/users-list)